eddelbuettel/ctv-finance/README.md

 -   The `r pkg("BurStFin")` and `r pkg("BurStMisc")` package has a collection of function for Finance including the estimation of covariance matrices.
 -   The `r pkg("AmericanCallOpt")` package contains a pricer for different American call options.
--   The `r pkg("VarSwapPrice")` package can price a variance swap via a portfolio of European options contracts.
 -   The `r pkg("FinAsym")` package implements the Lee and Ready (1991) and Easley and O'Hara (1987) tests for, respectively, trade direction, and probability of informed trading.
 -   The `r pkg("parma")` package provides support for portfolio allocation and risk management